Rodrigo Correia/Oxfam

 Who is most impacted by climate change, and why does it matter?

-Climate justice should be at the heart of our response to the climate crisis.
-Not only are those living in poverty least responsible for causing the crisis (due to their extremely low emissions), compared to richer counties and the extremely high polluting lifestyles and investments of the super-rich, but they are often least protected from climate disasters through a lack of infrastructure and funding to adapt to and recover when disasters strike.
+People living in poverty are least responsible for causing the climate crisis.
+Their emissions are extremely low compared to those of richer countries and the high-polluting lifestyles and investments of the super-rich.
+Yet, they are often the least protected from climate disasters, through a lack of infrastructure and funding to adapt and recover when disasters strike.

-Whether due to flooding, droughts, increasing risks of hurricanes and cyclones, or extreme weather events like wildfires or heatwaves, it’s those are least responsible for this crisis who are feeling its effects first and worst.
+Whether due to flooding, droughts, increasing risks of hurricanes and cyclones, or extreme weather events like wildfires or heatwaves, it’s those least responsible for this crisis who feel its effects first and worst.

 How does climate finance help?

-There have been glimmers of hope – with campaigners from around the world, Indigenous communities and people on the frontlines of this crisis standing up and demanding climate justice, there has been some progress made.
+There have been glimmers of hope.
+With campaigners from around the world, Indigenous communities and people on the frontlines of this crisis standing up and demanding climate justice, some progress has been made.

 Climate finance is complicated.
 Negotiating deals with multiple countries across the world, getting agreements, timelines and mechanisms in place is not easy.
 That’s why it’s essential that countries agree that climate action should be fair: so no matter how complicated the politics becomes, that principle is front and centre and money gets to those who need it most.